intel/neural-compressor/docs/full_model_list.md

 Full Validated Models
 =====================

-The below tables are models enabled by the Intel® Low Precision Optimization Tool.
+The below tables are models enabled by the Intel® Neural Compressor.

 ### TensorFlow 2.x models